By: Gene Walden, Senior Finance Editor October 01, 2019

 5. If you believe you’re set for life and ready to retire (or already retired) . . .

-If you’re still working and have some flexibility regarding when you retire, before you do, you might take one final step and either talk to a financial specialist or do a thorough calculation of the amount of money you may need to live on for the rest of your life.
+If you’re still working and have some flexibility regarding when you retire, it’s a great idea to take one final step and either talk to a financial professional or do a thorough calculation of the amount of money you’ll need in retirement before leaving work.
 (See: How Much Will You Need to Retire?)

-No matter what path you take in funding your retirement, try to remember that these are your golden years.
-Have fun, enjoy your family and friends, and cherish every day.
+No matter what path you take in funding your retirement, try to remember that these are (or will be) your golden years.
+Whether or not you’ve retired, make sure to have fun, enjoy your family and friends, and cherish every day.

 Well that's unexpected - your subscription request was not submitted.
 Please try again.